axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/foundry-tests.md

 To test your Axiom integration using Foundry tests, we have provided an extension to the standard Foundry test library with Axiom-specific cheatcodes in `AxiomTest.sol`, which can be used in place of `forge-std/Test.sol`.
 Using these cheatcodes requires Node and NPM to be installed in your environment.
 To install in a Foundry project, run:

-What you're testing:
-- Your circuit and contract are compatible, circuit performing computation and getting output, and testing that the output is the output you expect
-- Contract is processing that output correctly-- doing something in your contract with those values, testing application logic with the correct inputs

 ```bash
 forge install axiom-crypto/axiom-std
 ```
+This library allows you to seamlessly test:
+- Your circuit and contract are compatible, meaning that the circuit verifies a computation with the expected output
+- Your contract processes that output correctly to implement your desired application logic

 ## Setting up `AxiomTest`